sunfounder/pironman-u1/docs/source/hardware/main_board.rst

 **For Raspberry Pi 4**

 When the Pironman U1 is powered off or shut down, the microcontroller is powered by the button cell battery, recording the time, with a standby current of about 2uA.
 The board does not support charging the RTC battery, so there is no need to use a rechargeable battery.
-A **CR1220** battery is recommended.
+The **CR1220 non-rechargeable** battery provided in the kit is recommended.

 If you have followed the :ref:`install_spc` instructions, the Raspberry Pi will automatically synchronize with the RTC time upon booting.